I alone cannot change the world, but I can cast a stone across the waters to create many ripples. —Anonymous

 This moral authority did not come from position, money, or power.
-Rather, it was a message of fundamental human dignity and the innate spiritual value of every person that stirred humanity’s collective consciousness and inspire substantial social change.
+Rather, it was a message of fundamental human dignity and the innate spiritual value of every person that stirred humanity’s collective consciousness and inspired substantial social change.

 Ghandi’s spiritual philosophy, Satyagraha (truth force), promoted nonviolence and noncooperation with the conviction that truth, expressed peacefully, would expose the falsehood and injustice of oppression in South Africa and India.
 The moral power of this vision resonated with men and women of conscience in every nation.

-When the apartheid system crumbled in South Africa, there was a real danger that the white minority would experience revenge or the oppression suffered by dark-skinned Africans.
+When the apartheid system crumbled in South Africa, there was a real danger that the white minority would experience revenge for the oppression suffered by dark-skinned Africans.
 However, Mandela, even after 27 years in prison, and other powerful moral leaders like Archbishop Desmond Tutu preached reconciliation.
-This ensured a peaceful transition at a critical moment in South Africa’s history, with timeless lessons for us to consider challenges we face even today.
+This ensured a peaceful transition at a critical moment in South Africa’s history, with timeless lessons for us to consider for challenges we face even today.

 In 2012, Rev. Bernice King, daughter of Dr. Martin Luther King, Jr. attended Global Peace Foundation’s annual convention in Atlanta, Georgia and spoke to her father’s commitment to peace beyond all barriers saying, “I don’t characterize my father as a civil rights leader.
 I characterize him first and foremost as a spiritual leader, as a man of God, as a moral leader who just happened to impact civil and human rights.
 And so everything that he did came out of his spiritual foundation.
 It didn’t come from his political ideology.”